 In March 2018, GHI's board of directors adopted, and its shareholders approved the GHI 2018 Equity Incentive Plan (the "2018 Plan"), which was most recently amended and restated in April 2019 and further amended in April 2021.
 The 2018 Plan provided for the issuance of up to an aggregate of 268,473,005 GHI Ordinary Shares, and as of December 1, 2021, under the 2018 Plan, 51,805,306 GHI Ordinary Shares remained available for grant, and options to purchase 40,750,290 GHI Ordinary Shares, RSUs underlying 51,343,196 GHI Ordinary Shares, and restricted shares with respect to 24,900,000 GHI Ordinary Shares were outstanding.
 Following the consummation of the Business Combination, no further awards were granted under the 2018 Plan.
-In addition, in connection with the Business Combination, all options, RSUs and restricted shares with respect to Class A Ordinary Shares (and in the case of the Key Executives, Class B Ordinary Shares) (collectively, the "Substitute Awards") under our 2021 Plan.
+In addition, in connection with the Business Combination, all options, RSUs and restricted shares with respect to GHI Ordinary Shares that were outstanding under the 2018 Plan at the time of consummation of the Business Combination have been replaced by options, RSUs and restricted shares with respect to Class A Ordinary Shares (and in the case of the Key Executives, Class B Ordinary Shares) (collectively, the "Substitute Awards") under our 2021 Plan.
 See "-2021 Equity Incentive Plan" for further information about the Substitute Awards.